Holy Ghost Orthodox Church

 Fr.
 Bill

-Monthly Newsletter - April 2024
+Monthly Newsletter - March 2025

 Laity Liturgy Functions

-DATE THIRD HOUR EPISTLE___ COLLECTION______
+DATE THIRD HOUR EPISTLE___ COLLECTION_______

 ^ Please notify Fr.
 Bill in advance if you are unable to perform your liturgical function so that a substitute can be found in an orderly manner.
 Please mark your calendar since we do not send individual reminders.